Consensys/linea-tracer/docs/Local-test-coverage.md

 ## Produce Jacoco test reports

-Sonarqube server needs a third party test coverage report to display a coverage score.
+SonarQube server needs a third party test coverage report to display a coverage score.
 This test coverage report is produced by Jacoco plugin.

 ### For one report